Build a Homelab server using an old laptop

 systemctl enable lightdm

-This way, after each boot, you can normally enter xfce.
-Chromium is also installed, allowing PVE to be managed locally via localhost:8006.
+This way, after each boot, it will enter xfce normally, and chromium is also installed, allowing PVE to be managed locally via localhost:8006.

-Laptops typically go to sleep when the lid is closed, so it needs to be set not to sleep, otherwise, it will become unusable when the lid is closed.
+Laptops default to sleeping when the lid is closed, which needs to be set to not sleep, otherwise it will become unusable once the lid is closed.

 1